 The uAchieve Planner empowers students to build personalized term-by-term plans on their path to graduation in concert with academic advisors, helping them stay on track to meet their goals. uAchieve is a cloud-hosted solution and will offer insight via student planning data to colleges and departments to better forecast course demand.

-Schedule (admittedly an aggressive timeline)

-October 2021

-planning transition from DARS to uAchieve
+Schedule (admittedly an aggressive timeline) October 2021 planning transition from DARS to uAchieve launch live pilot exclusively with academic advisors pilot with possibly two college(s)TBD, dependent on access to 4 years of future data

 March 2022